Mad cow crisis: In humans

 A form of transmissible spongiform encephalopathy specific to humans, known as Creutzfeldt-Jakob disease (CJD), is a degeneration of the central nervous system characterized by the accumulation of a prion.
 The incubation period lasts years, even decades, before balance and sensitivity disorders appear, followed by dementia.
 The outcome is systematically fatal within a year or so.

 The disease has several causes: most cases are sporadic, as their origin is unknown.
 There is also hereditary transmission (10% of cases) and iatrogenic contamination (i.e. due to an operative process) linked to the use of hormones (as in the growth hormone affair in France) or brain tissue transplants (dura mater) from the cadavers of patients, or the use of poorly decontaminated surgical instruments (electrodes).

 The deaths of cattle farmers from Creutzfeldt-Jakob disease between 1993 and 1995 had first worried scientists about the likelihood of BSE being transmitted to humans, but they concluded that these were sporadic cases with no link to the animal disease.

-It was in 1996, when two Britons living north of London died of what appeared at first sight to be Creutzfeldt-Jakob disease, that it all really began.
+In 1996 two Britons living north of London died of what appeared at first sight to be Creutzfeldt-Jakob disease.
 Stephen Churchill and Nina Sinnott, aged 19 and 25 respectively, were unusually young to have contracted this disease, which only affects the elderly.
 That's what pointed researchers in the direction of a new disease, dubbed nvCJD, for "new variant Creutzfeldt-Jakob disease".

 A link was soon suspected between BSE, an animal disease, and new variant Creutzfeldt-Jakob disease, a human disease.
 This link was demonstrated in the laboratory by comparing the amyloid plaques present in the brains of monkeys inoculated with the disease and those of young people who had died of the disease, which proved to be strictly identical.
 The human form of BSE is broadly similar to Creutzfeldt-Jakob disease, but differs in a number of clinical and anatomical respects.
 For example, it affects younger patients (average age 29, versus 65 for the classic disease) and has a relatively longer course (median 14 months, versus 4.5 months).
 The disease can be transmitted to humans if they consume high-risk tissues (muscle, i.e. meat, is not at risk) derived from contaminated animals.

 As of July 2012, the disease has claimed an estimated 224 victims, including 173 in the UK, 27 in France, 5 in Spain, 4 in Ireland, 3 in the US, 3 in the Netherlands and 2 in Portugal.
 Japan, Saudi Arabia, Canada and Italy each had 1 case.